haichteque/haichteque/README.md

 # Hi 👋, I'm haichteque

-I'm a Software Engineering student builds code, and writes scripts.
+I'm a Software Engineering student who builds code, and writes scripts.
 I'm fluent in C++ and Python, and I am currently diving into mobile development alongside DevOps.